• Skip to main content

 Black Bean and Corn Enchiladas (freezer meal)

 These vegetarian black bean and corn enchiladas can be made ahead and frozen.
-The flavours are intense in all the best ways.
-This hearty, family friendly meal will be one you will make again and again. at the top, there is a casserole dish with enchiladas covered in melted cheese.
-At the bottom is a large bowl full of a mixture of black beans, yellow corn, red pepper, green chilies.
-The text reads "Black Bean and Corn Enchiladas freezer meal"When I’m making freezer meals, I like to use healthy ingredients.
-When I see bright colours, then I feel like I’m feeding my family well in recipes like the Chickpea and Vegetable Curry, Cilantro Lime Chicken with Corn and Black Beans, or Asian Rice Bowl.
-The filling in this recipe is so colourful.
-I know right away when I see that this is a dish I can be proud to serve my kids.
+The flavors are intense in all the best ways.
+This hearty, family-friendly meal will be one you will make again and again. cheese covered rolled corn tortillas in red sauce in a baking tray and on a plateWhen I’m making freezer meals, I like to use healthy ingredients.
+When I see bright colors, then I feel like I’m feeding my family well in recipes like the Chickpea and Vegetable Curry, Cilantro Lime Chicken with Corn and Black Beans, or Asian Rice Bowl.
+The filling in this recipe is so colorful.
+I know right away when I see that that this is a dish I can be proud to serve my kids.

-These have Mexican flavours and just the right ratio of filling to wrap.
+These have Mexican flavors and just the right ratio of filling to wrap.
 If you’re an enchilada fan, you’re going to fall in love with being able to take these out of the freezer and cook them whenever the craving hits.

-Personally, I like using corn tortillas for a more authentic experience, but if you hate the texture of corn tortillas as some people are known to, you can substitute flour tortillas for the corn ones.I make most of my freezer meals in resealable freezer bags to save on space, but this is one that really needs to be made in trays.
+I make most of my freezer meals in resealable freezer bags to save on space, but this is one that really needs to be made in trays.
 It takes up more room, but it’s well worth it.

 Black Bean and Corn Enchiladas Recipe: